gatsbyjs/gatsby/docs/docs/glossary.md

 ### Filesystem

 The way files are organized.
-But with Gatsby it means having files in the same place as your website's or app's code instead of having data from an external [source](#source)
+With Gatsby, it means having files in the same place as your website's or app's code instead of pulling data from an external [source](#source)

 ### Front-End

-The [public-facing](#public) interface for your website or app.
+The [public-facing](#public) interface for your website or app, delivered using web technologies: HTML, CSS, and JavaScript.

 ## G